tan-june/tan-june/readme.md

 # Hello!
 My name is Tanmay Singhal!

-I am a sophomore at Computer Science major enrolled at Stony Brook University in Stony Brook, NY.
+I am a rising senior at Computer Science major enrolled at Stony Brook University in Stony Brook, NY.

 I am actively seeking an internship in Software Engineering to growth within my field.